Quick guide to creating rules

 |Fig. 6.
 Adding new rule.|

 A new empty rule will be created.
 Now choose the name of the rule.
-Optionally, you can also describe the rule in the Comments field to get the better understanding of its purpose in the future (Fig. 7.).
+Optionally, you can also describe the rule in the Comments field to have a better understanding of its purpose in the future (Fig. 7.).

 |Fig. 7.
 Entering the rule's name and description.|